Editorial Style Guide

-Compose means to create or put together.
+“Compose” means to create or put together.

-Comprise means to contain, to include all or embrace.
+“Comprise” means to contain, to include all or embrace.

-Constitute, in the sense of form or make up, may be the best word if neither compose nor comprise seems to fit.
+“Constitute,” in the sense of form or make up, may be the best word if neither “compose” nor “comprise” seems to fit.

-Core, Common Core
+Core, Common Core, Core Curriculum

-Spell out full course title on first reference, even for courses that are well known internally: Introduction to Writing (Writ 1, second reference)
+Spell out full course title on first reference, even for courses that are well known internally: Introduction to Writing (Writ 1, second reference).

 - The test will be held Feb.
 4–8.

-- Fiscal year 2006–07.
+- Fiscal year 2006–2007

 - Her schedule consists of 15–16 credit hours.

 A regular keyboard dash is used for email addresses (e.g., email@example.com).

-For interruptions in thought: Victor knew the answer—which was rare for him—and raised his hand.
+- Interruptions in thought: Victor knew the answer—which was rare for him—and raised his hand.

-For a series within a phrase: He gave his reasons—safety, security, fear—for locking his door.
+- A series within a phrase: He gave his reasons—safety, security, fear—for locking his door.

 Write out March, April, May, June and July.
 Abbreviate only Jan., Feb., Aug., Sept., Oct., Nov. and Dec.
-But do not abbreviate months when they stand alone, or with only a year:
+But do not abbreviate months when they stand alone or appear with only a year:

-- She will perform in August 2005. (no comma between month and year)
+- She will perform in August 2020.

 For a range of dates with months, use “through” in body copy; use an en-dash in calendar listings.

-Use the day of the week with the date for clarification when possible.
-The lecture will be Friday, June 23, at 8 p.m. in Galileo Hall.
+Use the day of the week with the date for clarification when possible: The lecture will be Friday, June 23, at 8 p.m. in Galileo Hall.

-Never add st, nd, rd, or th after the number in a date.
-Incorrect: June 1st, 2nd, 3rd, or 15th.
+Do not add an ordinal (“st,” “nd,” “rd,” or “th”) after the number in a date.
+Incorrect: June 1st, 2nd, 3rd or 15th.
 Correct: June 1, 2, 3 or 15.

+Use numerals for centuries (e.g., 18th century).
 Add a dash when it’s used as an adjective (e.g., 21st-century style).